CARTAvis/manual_source/source/installation_and_configuration.rst

 * config: configuration files including preferences and layouts
 * log: backend log named as "carta.log"

 The preferences and layout files are in JSON format.
 The "preferences.json" file allows you to set up the preferences programmatically.
-A complete set of options are available in :ref:`appendix_d_preferences_schema`.
+A complete set of options is available in :ref:`appendix_d_preferences_schema`.
 The layout folder contains all the custom layouts that you have created.